Gear61/Software-Project-Ideas/Genshin Impact Team Builder.md

 # MVP Requirements
 - User can input the characters they have
-- The homepage is a list of suggested teams that are possible for the player and has guides on how to play these teams and why they work
+- The homepage is a list of suggested teams that are possible for the player
+- If the user clicks on a suggested team, it explains how the team works and has guides on how to play it

 # Best Platform
 **Web, but mobile isn't too bad**

-This is a content display app, so
+This is a content display app, so the extra space on web is nice.
+However, Genshin Impact is also playable on mobile and has a large userbase there; this means that a mobile app for this makes sense as well.

 # Difficulty
-**Hard**

-I did some research on the APIs, and I actually don't think this is possible out of the box.
-You will probably have to hack together an API via scraping or ask the companies' support teams for special API access.
-You also need to juggle various API calls across auth and creating the review.
+**Medium**

+There's a lot of manual work here as you need to source the team database and guiding content for each one.
+The algorithm to match character pool to teams is also interesting.
+After that, it's a UI/UX problem.

 # Possible Extensions
-- Accounts
+- Accounts so people can access the tool anywhere
+- Be able to add character constellations
+- Be able to add what weapons you have
+- Allow users to mark which teams they're using
+- Bookmarking/favoriting
+- Data and analytics to show things like most popular teams